-

 What remedies are available to claimants in class action or collective redress proceedings?

-In general, the Law does not limit the type of remedies that can be petitioned for in a class action, and the court has discretion to award any remedy it deems appropriate for the benefit of the class, including monetary compensation, injunctive relief, declaratory relief, and restitution.
+In general, the Class Actions Law does not limit the type of remedies that may be sought in a class action, and the court has discretion to award any remedy it deems appropriate for the benefit of the class, including monetary compensation, injunctive relief, declaratory relief, and restitution.

 -